Our 8 Reasons to Adopt an Older Dog.

 A dog’s mature character can even be affected by experiences during the first few weeks of life.
 This means it can be difficult to judge a puppy’s personality and temperament.

 In contrast, you know what you’re getting with an older dog.
 These dogs have matured, so there aren’t many surprises in store.
 This makes it much easier to choose a dog based on your requirements, especially if you have cats, children or other dogs.

-A great thing when you adopt and older dog is that most dogs have been house trained.
-This eliminates one of the major stresses when adopting a new dog.
+A great thing when you adopt an older dog is that most dogs have been house trained.
+This eliminates one of the major stresses when adapting to a new dog.

 Not all older dogs are house trained though.
-Some dogs have never been taught - especially if they’ve been neglected by their previous owner.
+Some dogs have never been taught – especially if they’ve been neglected by their previous owner, or have lived outdoors all their lives.
 It’s also common for dogs to have a few accidents when they first arrive, as this can be a stressful time.

 Genetic health issues, such as mitral valve disease, are impossible to diagnose in puppies.
 They only become apparent as the dog gets older.
 This means older dogs don’t always cost more money in vet bills, as many people assume, as many genetic conditions should be known.

 For this reason, it’s important to see a health report before you adopt an older dog.
 If the animal suffers from an existing health conditions, make sure you’re aware of the financial commitments before adopting.

 Of course, the flip-side is that older dogs are more likely to develop age-related health conditions, such as cancer.
 They may also suffer from degenerative conditions such as arthritis, which can increase vet bills and require extra spending on medication and orthopedic dog beds.
 (TheDogClinic.com has a useful list of orthopedic beds for dogs).